arunoda/laika/_posts/2013-06-1-getting-started.md

 this test also goes within the `Posts` suite

-    ltest('using both client and the server', function(done, server, client) {
+    test('using both client and the server', function(done, server, client) {
       server.eval(function() {
         Posts.find().observe({
           added: addedNewPost